Hegel-Haus · Stuttgart

 The Metaphysics of the Made.

-A Hegel whose core concerns diverge sharply from those of the tradition — a Hegel who puts the human, made world front and center. — Sebastian Rand
+A Hegel whose core concerns diverge sharply from those of the tradition — a Hegel who puts the human, made world front and center. — Sebastian Rand, Georgia State University

 § 02 · Programme